waveownage/Sprint-Challenge-State-Management-Smurfs/README.md

 - [ ] What problem does the context API help solve?
 Not having to pass props through components.
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
 Actions is where your axios calls and functions go.
 Reducers is where you set your initial state.
-The store
+The store allows us to connect to the Redux libraries.
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+Application State is immutable while component state is.
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+It allows us to make API calls from our action creators.
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+Probably redux just because I am more familiar with it than Context.

 ## Project Set Up